quicwg/base-drafts/draft-ietf-quic-transport.md

   connection-level data limit is determined by multiplying the encoded value by 1024.

-When counting data toward this limit, an endpoint accounts for the maximum offset of data that is sent or received on every stream.
-Loss or reordering can mean that the maximum offset on a stream can be greater than the total size of data received on that stream.
-Conversely, receiving STREAM frames might not increase the maximum offset on a stream if the maximum offset in the frame is lower than the maximum received for that stream.

-The sum of the maximum data offsets on all streams (including closed streams) MUST NOT exceed the value advertised by a receiver.
+The sum of the largest received offsets on all streams - including closed streams - MUST NOT exceed the value advertised by a receiver.
 An endpoint MUST terminate a connection with a QUIC_FLOW_CONTROL_RECEIVED_TOO_MUCH_DATA error if it receives more data than the maximum data value that it has sent, unless this is a result of a change in the initial limits (see {{zerortt-parameters}}).

 ## MAX_STREAM_DATA Frame {#frame-max-stream-data}